 If, after discussion, it is determined that the complaint cannot be resolved immediately but requires instead a plan of resolution, the designated College compliance officer will submit a written report to the President within 10 working days of filing the complaint.
 The report shall contain the original written complaint, a brief summary of any information essential to an understanding of the problem, and a description of the plan to resolve the problem.
 Copies will be sent to all parties involved in the discussion.
 This plan is subject to modification by the President or designee, who will inform the submitting designated College compliance officer in writing of any changes.
-Unless this duty is otherwise assigned by the President, the submitting implementation of the plan and advising the President, in writing, when the plan has been completed.
+Unless this duty is otherwise assigned by the President, the submitting designated College compliance officer has the responsibility of monitoring implementation of the plan and advising the President, in writing, when the plan has been completed.